Home » Student Engagement

 Stakes bearing signs may not be driven into the ground.
 From time to time, University departments may install directional signs similar in design to those signs placed in yards for political campaigns.
 Student organizations desiring to use such signs must obtain authorization from the Director of Student Organizations and Governance, or the director’s designee.
 Note that the use of such signs is reserved for directions, only, that they may not be used for general advertising or promotion, and that they must be removed immediately at the conclusion of the event for which they are installed.

-Posters and fliers may be posted on the bulletin boards at The Commons Center, Rand Hall, Sarratt Student Center, and The Student Life Center with the authorization of building management, obtained at the reception desks of these facilities.
-Kiosks at Stevenson Center and Kissam Quadrangle may be used for poster display.
+Posters and fliers may be posted by registered student organizations on the bulletin boards at The Commons Center, Rand Hall, Sarratt Student Center, and The Student Life Center with the authorization of building management, obtained at the reception desks of these facilities.
+The Kiosk at Stevenson Center may be used for poster display.
 Bulletin boards in classroom buildings, however, are reserved for announcements concerning academic programs.
 Notices may be attached to kiosks or bulletin boards with thumbtacks, but they may not be stapled or taped anywhere.
 Notices may not be posted on automobiles.

-Student groups may place posters that measure no more than 24″ x 36″ on the posting boards attached to the exterior walls of Rand.
+Registered student organizations may place posters that measure no more than 24” x 36” on the posting boards attached to the exterior walls of Rand.
 Each organization is limited to two posters or flyers, regardless of size, on each board, and must be authorized by building management at the Sarratt reception desk, as noted, above.